 There are many pros and cons to online and live Yoga classes, and here are just a few:

-Online Yoga means in your time, at your (or any) place, at your pace.
-Wear whatever you feel like – including your pyjamas!
+This means in your time, at your (or any) place, at your pace.
+Wear whatever you feel like – including your pajamas!

-Whatever your style of Yoga you favour – Yoga Nidra, Vinyasa Yoga, Hatha Yoga – will be available on the web.
+Whatever your style of Yoga you are interested in will be available on the web.
 In addition, you get access to some of the most respected Yoga teachers in the world.

-A live Yoga class means you will have a qualified teacher by your side who will be able to point out any potential errors before they become habits.
+In a live Yoga class, you will have a qualified teacher by your side who will be able to point out any potential errors before they become habits.
 They can also give great tips on how to work around existing strains and injuries so that you don’t hurt yourself.

 You get the encouragement and companionship of your class.
 Attending a live class often also engenders a greater commitment – you don’t want to let anybody down, including yourself.